 Whichever route you go down, your business will not be reliant on the weather!

 Space, shading and feasibility

 For solar panels to work properly, they need uninterrupted sunlight for the majority of the day.
-The space you have available, the orientation of your roof and the surrounding environment matters, as too many tall trees or buildings can shade and impact the efficiency of the panels.
+The space you have available, the orientation of your roof and the surrounding environment matter, as too many tall trees or buildings can shade and impact the efficiency of the panels.

-Roofs should ideally be south facing, but panels can be positioned as an East/West split in many cases.
+Roofs should ideally be south-facing, but panels can be positioned as an East/West split in many cases.
 Ground mount systems require planning, which adds time to the installation process.

 A good installer will ensure that you have the available unshaded space, opt for the right system and that its output will meet your requirements and deliver a return.

 Solar power is an investment that offers countless advantages for businesses, which can deliver a return within 5-7 years, but it’s also something that requires careful consideration to determine if it’s the right choice for your company.
-Solar energy is suitable for a wide range of businesses, from different sized companies to a host of sectors, but if it won’t work for your business, there may be another renewable energy source that is a better fit.
+Solar energy is suitable for a wide range of businesses, from different-sized companies to a host of sectors, but if it won’t work for your business, there may be another renewable energy source that is a better fit.

 It’s important to assess your business needs and setting carefully so that you have all the information you need to make the right decision.
 This is where speaking to the experts can help.
 If you would like more advice about commercial solar panels or you have questions, get in touch with Geo Green Power today and we’ll be happy to help.